 And junior officers are the culprits more than their fair share of the time.

-The number of correctional officers who were arrested almost doubled, from fiscal year 2001 through 2010, according to a report by the Justice Department’s inspector general.
+The number of correctional officers who were arrested almost doubled in fiscal year 2010 compared with 2001, according to a report by the Justice Department’s inspector general.

-The report went beyond the numbers and looked at the “relationship between the misconduct record of recently hired Correctional Officers and those officers’ background characteristics, such as their record of discipline at previous jobs, education level, and credit history,” according to a press release from the Office of Inspector General.
+The report went beyond the numbers and looked at the “relationship between the misconduct record of recently hired Correctional Officers and those officers’ background characteristics, such as their record of discipline at previous jobs, education level, and credit history,” said a press release from the Office of Inspector General.

 “Although the BOP currently assesses such characteristics individually when deciding whether to hire or make a Correctional Officer a permanent member of the BOP’s staff, the BOP does not conduct any systematic evaluation of combinations of background characteristics as part of its hiring process.”

-The more dramatic numbers involve misconduct investigations and allegations.
-Investigations more than doubled, from 2,299 to 4,603.
-There were 32,455 misconduct allegations against correctional officers between 2001 and 2009 that had final resolutions, and 52 percent were substantiated.
+The more dramatic numbers involve misconduct investigations and allegations: Investigations more than doubled, from 2,299 to 4,603.
+There were 32,455 misconduct allegations against correctional 0fficers between 2001 and 2009 that had final resolutions; 52 percent were substantiated.

 “Before making a conditional offer of employment, the BOP assesses applicants’ suitability through a series of steps that include a pre-employment interview, a panel interview, and credit and criminal records checks,” the report said.
 “Information provided by applicants is compared against 30 measurable thresholds in the BOP’s Guidelines of Acceptability.
 If an applicant exceeds any one Guideline threshold, the applicant is considered unsuitable and can only be hired if the BOP grants a waiver.”

-“The BOP’s current system,” the report said, “does not include a mechanism for systematically considering combinations of characteristics...when deciding whether to hire or make a Correctional Officer a permanent member of the BOP’s staff.”
+“The BOP’s current system,” the report reads, “does not include a mechanism for systematically considering combinations of characteristics . . . when deciding whether to hire or make a Correctional Officer a permanent member of the BOP’s staff.”